rohan843/cybersecurity-notes/README.md

 There are also hackers who consider themselves vigilantes.
 Their main goal is to protect the world from unethical hackers.

 ## Frameworks and Controls

+To secure our organization from threats, we start with identifying critical assets and risks.
+Then, we implement the necessary frameworks and controls.

+**Security Frameworks**: These are guidelines used for building plans to help mitigate risk and threats to data and privacy.